TABLE OF CONTENTS

-Usually, this is a 9-to-5, 40-hours-per-week position where you will start at the entry-level (kitchen assistant/technician) and learn based on company protocol, using specific recipes.
+Usually, this is an entry-level position (kitchen assistant/technician) where you learn based on company protocol, using specific recipes.
 In this role, you will shadow tenured employees to learn the ropes.

 A kitchen assistant can start off as a part-time position in a high-volume and fast-paced kitchen environment.
 Kitchen assistants are responsible for measuring and preparing ingredients, checking inventory levels, preparing the product, and cleaning and organizing the work area.
 Kitchen assistants can make about $14 per hour.

 Kitchen assistant requirements:

 - Must be at least 21 years old

 - Must pass a background check

 - Must be eligible to obtain a cannabis worker’s permit (if applicable)

 - High school diploma or equivalent degree (preferred)

 - Prior culinary and cooking experience is a plus